creativescala/doodle/docs/src/pages/pictures/style.md

 ```

 @:image(fill-style.png) {
-  alt = A square with a linear gradient fill and a circle with a radial gradient fill
+  alt = "A square with a linear gradient fill, and a circle with a radial gradient fill"
-  title = A square with a linear gradient fill and a circle with a radial gradient fill
+  title = "A square with a linear gradient fill, and a circle with a radial gradient fill"
 }